ramochoargv/final/models.md

 coordinates = data['coordinates'].apply(pd.Series)

 ```
-Our largest models contained the following per-user featuers:
+Our largest models contained the per-user featuers below.
+We counted on regularization to remove multicollinearity.

 ```python
 #group all columns by user to get one row per user